 It is important to consider the margin requirement and how this fits in with your account balance and allowable number of lots when determining your opening lot size and how much risk you are prepared to be exposed to.

 Money Management

-The next set of variables are associated with money management.
+The next set of variables is associated with money management.